 Students may appeal the deadline for withdrawal if they have a nonacademic emergency.
-Students who have declared majors should submit petitions and supporting documentation to the Office of the Dean of their academic college.
-Undeclared, non-matriculated, and pre-major students should apply to the Academic Advising Center.
+Students who have pre-majors or declared majors should submit petitions and supporting documentation to the Office of the Dean of their academic college.
+Undeclared and non-matriculated students should apply to the Academic Advising Center.
 Students enrolled in workshops, short-term classes, or noncredit courses may petition the deadline to withdraw by submitting a petition and supporting documentation to the Continuing Education Office, 1202 Annex.

 Petitions must be submitted to the appropriate college dean by the last day of regular instruction preceding the final exam period.
 Colleges will respond to petitions from a student within seven calendar days of receipt.

 International students on an F1 or J1 visa who are requesting a total withdrawal must include a letter of support from International Student & Scholar Services.

 Restrictions have been placed on the credit/no credit policy to ensure that it is not abused.
 Students are expected to comply with the published deadlines.
 The following reasons do not represent justification for exception to the credit/no credit policy:

 - To avoid required work in class or an undesirable grade.